2018 North Queensland Cowboys season

 The 2018 North Queensland Cowboys season was the 24th in the club's history.
+This rugby league team is based in Townsville, Queensland, Australia.
 Coached by Paul Green and co-captained by Johnathan Thurston and Matthew Scott, they competed in the NRL's 2018 Telstra Premiership.
 The team finished the regular season in 13th position and did not qualify for the finals.